SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 This is consistent with GoCD's documentation https://docs.gocd.org/current/configuration/dev_authorization.html .
 Therefore, a new user is actually given Administrator permission if none of existing users has been assigned as Administrator role.

-**Checklist item 10**
+**Checklist item 10: SSL/TLS component**
 TBD

-**Checklist item 11**
+**Checklist item 11: Check authentication configuration component against CSRF attack**
 TBD

 **Checklist item 12: Investigate usage of JRuby on Rails framework against CSRF attack**
-AgentsControllerV6.java is the main source code to allow users with administrator role to manage agents.

-update method determines agent’s update action of agent with its id.
+(AgentsControllerV6.java)[https://github.com/gocd/gocd/blob/master/api/api-agents-v6/src/main/java/com/thoughtworks/go/apiv6/agents/AgentsControllerV6.java] is the main source code to allow users with administrator role to manage agents. update method determines agent’s update action of agent with its id.
 If the updateAgentAttributes successfully update the agent’s attribute, then call the handleUpdateAgentResponse method.
-Exception will be handled if the update attribute method throws exception.

-bulkUpdate method handles attribute update of agent with certain id.
+Exception will be handled if the update attribute method throws exception. bulkUpdate method handles attribute update of agent with certain id.
 If the update action is successfully finished, text explanation is printed out.
-Otherwise, exception is handled.

-deleteAgents method accepts request to handle deletion of specific agent with text explanation if no exception occurs.

-checkSecurityOr403 method handles GET request with apiAuthenticationHelper component.

-handleCreateOrUpdateResponse method handles response of new agent’s register or update status’s of existing agent.

-handleUpdateAgentResponse method handles response of specific agent’s update status and inform user with text explanation.
+Otherwise, exception is handled. deleteAgents method accepts request to handle deletion of specific agent with text explanation if no exception occurs. checkSecurityOr403 method handles GET request with apiAuthenticationHelper component. handleCreateOrUpdateResponse method handles response of new agent’s register or update status’s of existing agent. handleUpdateAgentResponse method handles response of specific agent’s update status and inform user with text explanation.